 I take a leave of absence, a leave of Los Angeles, a leave of life, for two months while dealing with dental work.
 I don’t spend more than a day and half with broken teeth because I get bonding on them, but there’s a lot of waiting involved when it comes to the final restorations.

 I’m eager to show pictures of my jagged, nearly-toothless smile to anyone who’s willing to look, especially if there’s a romantic spark.

 Day 1529 (December of the fifth year)

 I meet a new, magic man.
 He has a special kind of power.
 When he talks about meditation and I talk about my obsessive thinking, he shows me with his hands — by churning them — how obsessive thoughts spin on themselves.
 And then he opens his hands and holds them out, releasing my imaginary thoughts.
-I never think of myself as suggestible, but the next day, I wake up no longer feeling dread, the darkness that invaded my mind the night before, now a powerless joke.
+I never think of myself as suggestible, but the next day, I wake up no longer feeling dread, the darkness that invaded my mind the night before now powerless.